Blog / Outsourcing Foundations

 Use risk to decide what stays internal

-Low-risk, reversible work is easier to outsource through an agency.
-High-risk work should stay closer until the rules are proven.
+Safe, reversible work is easier to outsource through an agency.
+Risky work should stay closer until the rules are proven.
 Put refunds, payroll, contract edits, bank details, angry customers, legal language, public reviews, and pricing exceptions behind owner approval.

-NIST's Digital Identity Guidelines are a useful reminder that access is part of the decision.
-If an outside provider needs shared passwords, broad admin rights, or untracked access to customer data, slow down.
+NIST's Digital Identity Guidelines show why access is part of the decision.
+Do not give a provider shared passwords, broad admin rights, or untracked customer-data access.
 Use named accounts, MFA, least-privilege permissions, and same-day removal when a role ends.

-Before signing a 12-month contract or building a huge training program, test one workflow for 30 days.
-Pick something frequent enough to matter and narrow enough to review: inbox triage, CRM cleanup, invoice follow-up, scheduling support, or weekly reporting.
+Before signing a 12-month contract or building a large training program, test one process for 30 days.
+Pick something frequent and narrow enough to review: inbox sorting, CRM cleanup, invoice follow-up, scheduling, or weekly reporting.

 Use the same test for both options.
-Give the agency and the internally trained assistant the same lane, examples, and scorecard.
+Give the agency and the internally trained assistant the same task, examples, and scorecard.
 After 30 days, compare turnaround time, errors, manager hours, escalation quality, and SOP improvements.
-Pick the option that makes the work cleaner.

-Many small teams do not need a pure agency or pure training answer.
-They need capacity plus ownership.
-An agency can help source candidates, cover overflow, or handle a narrow support queue.
-Your internal training system should still define the role, examples, review standard, access rules, and escalation language.
+An agency can source candidates, cover overflow, or handle a narrow support queue.
+Your team should still define the role, examples, review standard, access rules, and escalation language.

-A practical hybrid rule: outsource the search or overflow, but keep the operating system.
-Keep the role scorecard, SOPs, examples, QA checklist, weekly review, and access rules in your company files.
-Then any provider or assistant has to work inside your standard.
+A practical hybrid rule: outsource search or overflow, but keep the scorecard, SOPs, examples, QA checklist, reviews, and access rules in company files.

 How to use this playbook

-Outsourcing agency vs training program: which one should you choose? supports the same sequence used across the OutsourcedU playbooks: clarify the work, document the standard, train the remote team member, review output, and expand ownership only after quality is consistent.
-Skipping any part of that sequence usually creates avoidable rework.
+Outsourcing agency vs training program: which one should you choose? fits the same basic path used across OutsourcedU: choose the work, write the rule, train the person, check the result, and add more only when the work is steady.
+Skipping steps usually creates cleanup work.

 FAQ